FractionEstate/cardano-starter-app-copilot-development/packages/dolos/README.md

 }
 ```

 If using hosted providers, set OGMIOS_URL and KUPO_URL accordingly before starting the API.
-For Dolos, ensure the genesis files are present and configure `config/dolos.toml` for your network.
+For Dolos, ensure the genesis files are present (or run `dolos init` in the container), and configure `config/dolos.toml` for your network.
+See https://docs.txpipe.io/dolos for details.